Audit Committee Charter

 - Consider the external auditors’ judgments about the quality and appropriateness of the Company’s accounting principles, practices and internal controls as applied in its financial reporting.

-- Consider and approve, if appropriate, changes to the Company’s auditing and accounting principles, practices and internal controls over financial reporting as suggested by the external auditors and management.
+- Consider and approve, if appropriate, changes to the Company’s accounting principles, practices and internal controls over financial reporting as suggested by the external auditors and management.

 - Review significant judgments made by management in the preparation of the financial statements and the view of the external auditors as to appropriateness of such judgments.